cdl-geneseo/command-line/README.md

 ## What this workshop is about

-Most of us interact with our computers by clicking on icons of files and folders, choosing actions from dropdown menus, and working with our scholarly, creative, or personal content inside little windows whose appearance and functionality is designed by companies such as Apple, Microsoft, Google, and Adobe.
+Most of us interact with our computers by clicking on icons of files and folders, choosing actions from dropdown menus, and working with our scholarly, creative, or personal content inside little windows whose appearance and functionality are designed by companies such as Apple, Microsoft, Google, and Adobe.

 This *graphical user interface* (GUI, or "gooey," for short) greatly simplifies many computing tasks and empowers us in many ways.